Zheoni/Discord-Overwatch-Leaderboard/README.md

 `node index.js`

 ### Disclaimer
 This is just a little project, probably there are errors.
 The data is not protected in any way, its just in a json file in the bot folder.
-If I can get a way to host the bot I'll post here a link to add it to your server, until then, you have to host it.
-THE BOT ONLY WORKS IN 1 SERVER, in more than 1 is not tested and not intended to work at all.
+I cannot afford to host the bot for all of you, you have to host it.
+The bot is not tested working in many server at the same time.